martyngigg/h5view/README.md

 A basic setup for a CMake-based project that uses:

-- CxxTest for unit testing
-- Doxygen for generating API docs
 - Cppcheck for static analysis
 - Clang-format for code formatting (following LLVM style)